 Upper image: a still from a video showing techniques used by 17th century spies.
 This clip shows how a letter could be folded so as to keep the contents hidden.

 Text: Marieke Epping

 The book Invisible Agents by Nadine Akkerman (ISBN 9780198823018) is published on 12 July by Oxford University Press.
 The first edition has already sold out, but a reprint will be published shortly.
 Nadine Akkerman talked to ScienceGuide about how women were so often overlooked and how the academic world should now address this issue.
 Listen to the podcast.

-Nadine Akkerman on her research on female spiesThis video can not be shown because you did not accept cookies.
-You can leave our website to view this video.
+Nadine Akkerman on her research on female spiesThis video cannot be shown because you did not accept cookies.
+Please accept cookies or leave our website to view this video.